Akhil-Sharma-26/sync-spoon/README.md

 ## Testcases:
 1. Filter feedback date testcase.
 2. Feedback data filter is not working
-3.

 # something:
-1. Holidays upload from the admin dashboard.
+1. Holidays upload from the admin dashboard. *DONE*
-2. csv data duplicate entry bug.
+2. csv data duplicate entry bug. *CAN'T RESOLVE*
-3. insert breakfast data to menu table
+3. insert breakfast data to menu table. *DONE*
 4. feedback needs all fields full
-5. if no data in menu, then show a message that no data is there.
+5. if no data in menu, then show a message that no data is there. *DONE*
-6. Hero Page
+6. Hero Page.